Rohingya genocide: International criticism of various sources

-The ongoing genocide against the Rohingya people garnered strong criticism internationally and it also generated serious concerns about the human rights issues.
-International communities and human rights organizations have all described the violence as ethnic cleansing and genocide.
+The ongoing genocide against the Rohingya people garnered strong criticism internationally and it also generated serious concerns about the human rights issues which were relevant to it.
+International communities and human rights organizations have all described the violence as an ethnic cleansing and a genocide.
 Soon after the security forces and Buddhist militia started "clearance operations", the world leaders warned the Myanmar authority to avoid civilian casualties.
 In late September, a seven-member panel of the Permanent Peoples' Tribunal accused Myanmar of conducting genocide against the Rohingya and the Kachin minority groups.
 The verdict came after a five-day trial, held at the law faculty of the University of Malaya, which examined various documentaries, expert views, and the testimony of victims.
 The tribunal made 17 recommendations including demilitarisation of Rakhine State and the end of discriminatory citizenship law.
 The United Nations' human rights chief Zeid bin Ra'ad described the persecution as "a textbook example of ethnic cleansing".
 On 5 December 2017, Ra'ad announced that the Rohingya persecution may constitute genocide under international human rights laws.
-In November, British prime minister Theresa May and United States Secretary of State Rex Tillerson described the situation as "ethnic cleansing" while the French President Emmanuel Macron called it genocide.
+In November, British prime minister Theresa May and U.S. Secretary of State Rex Tillerson described the situation as "ethnic cleansing" while the French President Emmanuel Macron called it genocide.

 After a two-year investigation into the situation of the Rohingya ethnic minority, the human rights organization Amnesty International released a report which stated that the restricted area which the Rohingya people live in is "an open-air prison" where they are living under a "vicious system of institutionalized discrimination and segregation" which is limiting their human rights, their freedom of movement, and their access to food, healthcare, and education.
-Amnesty International mentions that the Rohingya minority are confined to their villages, townships, and poorly-maintained camps which are cut off from the rest of Myanmar, and travel between their own villages is severely restricted.
-Travel between townships is subject to a complicated process of obtaining permission, and even then those permitted to travel are routinely harassed, physically tortured or arrested.
+Amnesty International mentions that the Rohingya minority are confined to their villages, townships, and poorly maintained camps which are cut off from the rest of Myanmar, and travel between their own villages is severely restricted.
+Travel between townships is subject to a complicated process of obtaining permission, and even then, those permitted to travel are routinely harassed, physically tortured or arrested.
 All these "systematic" acts of discrimination and persecution amount to apartheid, the rights group said.